salesforce/LinuxTelemetry/README.md

 4. /usr/share/collectd/plugins/python (for python plugins)

 Depending on the RPM packaging, it is not guaranteed that above will be true in all cases.
-In that case, either base installation or telemetry plugin installation script will require adjustments.
+In those cases, either base installation or telemetry plugin installation script will require adjustments.

-##Step 3.
+###Step 3.
 Start/restart collectd:

-service collectd start (or restart if already running)
+`service collectd start` (or `restart` if already running)

 Testing
 -------